Iron fertilization: Efficiency and concerns

-In addition to ecological concerns, there are challenges related to the effectiveness and long-term stability of carbon sequestration through iron fertilisation.
-While phytoplankton can capture and sink to the ocean floor, a significant portion of this carbon may eventually be released back into the atmosphere due to various oceanic processes, diminishing the technique's long-term effectiveness.
-Recent research indicates that the success of carbon sequestration is highly variable, influenced by factors such as ocean currents and temperature.
-Feedback mechanisms, such as alterations in the ocean's biogeochemical cycles or changes in marine species populations, may weaken the overall effectiveness of iron fertilisation as a climate change mitigation strategy.
+In addition to ecological concerns, critics cite challenges related to the effectiveness and long-term stability of carbon sequestration through iron fertilisation.
+While phytoplankton can capture and sink deep, some contend that a significant portion of this carbon may eventually be released back into the atmosphere due to various oceanic processes, diminishing the technique's long-term effectiveness.
+Some research indicates that the success of carbon sequestration is highly variable, influenced by factors such as ocean currents and temperature.